 Not only for the Zany

 The stereotype is that it is only the creative industry practitioners or artists who tend to cross the divide from conservative to outright zany, but that need not be the case.
-The concept of avant-garde is basically modernity on steroids in that it is ultra-minimalist, futuristic and glaringly innovative.
+The concept of avant-garde is basically mid century modern on steroids in that it is ultra-minimalist, futuristic and glaringly innovative.
 Where modern and contemporary dining furniture would be focused on clean streamlined lines, avant-garde would take it a step further and possibly shock, confuse and ultimately grab attention.
 This design ethic is definitely not for the faint-hearted, but when done cohesively, it can be truly an inspirational marvel.

 Cost Saving Options